-Designate a responsible adult to watch young children while in the bath and all children swimming or playing in or around water.
-Supervisors of preschool children should provide “touch supervision,” staying close enough to reach the child at all times.
+Water Watchers of children under the ages of 4, should provide “touch supervision,” by staying within arms reach of the child at all times.
 Because drowning occurs quickly and quietly, adults should not be involved in any other distracting activity while supervising children, even if lifeguards are present.

 Seizure disorder safety.